indimail/indimail-virtualdomains/.github/README-indimail.md

 Removes all message size restrictions for the user whose email address is ceo@example.com, by unsetting the environment variable **DATASIZE**.

 You can also set envrules on per recipient basis.
-This gets set for [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) & [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8).
+This gets set for [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) and [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8).
 The control file to be used in this case is <u>/etc/indimail/control/rcpt.envrules</u>.
 The filename can be overridden by **RCPTRULES** environment variable.

 .e.g